Practicing and Aspiring Bookbinders

 My advice is to start with a simple binding structure, make it a few times, and move on to the next structure when you feel confident.
 Building and trusting your own experience through trial and error is an excellent way of getting better at bookbinding.
 Take your time and go with the flow.
 Remember that creativity and learning is non-linear!

 In addition to solo practice, you can gain good insight by hearing other people’s experiences, and having a place to ask questions.
 I created the following platforms so we can support each other.
-There are two branches of our learning community that I invite you to check out.
+There are a few branches of our learning community that I invite you to check out.

 Patreon